nkansagara/libmodbus/README.md

 Installation
 ------------

-You will only need to install automake, autoconf, libtool and a C compiler (gcc or clang) to compile the library and asciidoc and xmlto to generate the documentation (optional).
+You will only need to install CMake (3.0 or higher) and a C compiler to compile the library and asciidoc and xmlto to generate the documentation (optional).

-To install, just run the usual dance, `./configure && make install`.
-Run `./autogen.sh` first to generate the `configure` script if required.
+To install, the recommended way is to create a out-of-tree build-dir somewhere out of the source tree and run `cmake path/to/libmodbus/ && make`.
+Or with ninja `cmake path/to/libmodbus -GNinja && make`.

-You can change installation directory with prefix option, eg. `./configure --prefix=/usr/local/`.
+You can change installation directory by setting the `CMAKE_INSTALL_PREFIX`- variable at CMake-configure time (inside the build-dir):

+    cmake -DCMAKE_INSTALL_PREFIX=/usr -GNinja path/to/libmodbus
+	ninja install

+By default a shared-library is build, this can be toggled with the `BUILD_SHARED_LIBS`-variable

+    cmake -DBUILD_SHARED_LIBS=OFF <...>

+Building in with compiler-debug-options or release-options can be done by specifying `CMAKE_BUILD_TYPE`:

+    cmake -DCMAKE_BUILD_TYPE=Release|Debug

 You have to check that the installation library path is properly set up on your system (*/etc/ld.so.conf.d*) and library cache is up to date (run `ldconfig` as root if required).

 The library provides a *libmodbus.pc* file to use with `pkg-config` to ease your program compilation and linking.

+The library also provides a `cmake/libmodbusConfig.cmake` which, after installation should allow you to include the libmodbus-library (including its include-paths) in your CMake-based project.

-If you want to compile with Microsoft Visual Studio, you need to install
+If you want to compile with Microsoft Visual Studio, use cmake for Windows.
+It will generate a VCProject-file or NMake-files.
+You may need to install
 <https://github.com/chemeris/msinttypes> to fill the absence of stdint.h.

-To compile under Windows, install [MinGW](http://www.mingw.org/) and MSYS then select the common packages (gcc, automake, libtool, etc).
-The directory *./src/win32/* contains a Visual C project.

-To compile under OS X with [homebrew](http://mxcl.github.com/homebrew/), you will need to install the following dependencies first: `brew install autoconf automake libtool`.
+To compile under OS X with [homebrew](http://mxcl.github.com/homebrew/) should work seemlessly as homebrew supports CMake.

 Documentation
 -------------